pabvald/P-interpreter/README.md

-## Extencion of the the interprerter created by Dušan Kolář.
+## Extension of the the interprerter created by Dušan Kolář.

 ## Original README by  Dušan Kolář.